-Section 103A.4 is amended to provide that a building is not considered vacant or abandoned if it does not contribute to blight and is included in an estate that is involved in an active and ongoing probate proceeding.
+Section 103A.4 is amended to provide that a building is not considered vacant or abandoned if it complies with all codes, does not contribute to blight, and is undergoing a probate process that does not exceed two years.
+Upon expiration of the two-year period, the building shall become subject to the requirements of Building Code Section 103A.4.